It’s often said that the words we use form only 7% of our communication with other people.

 - Ground your own energy.
-This will help you t feel really connected to the spot that you’re standing in.
+This will help you to feel really connected to the spot you’re standing in.
 In turn you will feel really present in the moment, and the other person will be able to sense this.

 - Really look at the person that you’re engaged with.
 When you do this, especially with all other other steps on this list you can start to see the real person.
-It’s almost as though you can start to see their soul, or inner beauty.
-This is just as rewarding for both of you as you will feel that you have truly connected.
+It’s almost as though you can start to see their soul or inner beauty.
+This is rewarding for both of you as you will feel that you have truly connected.

 - Thank the person for the time you’ve spent with them.
-Appreciate them but don’t make promises you ave no intention of keeping.
-If you start pretending they’re your new best mate, or that you simply must do lunch, if you don’t mean it, it will make you seem false.
+Appreciate them but don’t make promises you have no intention of keeping.
+If you start pretending they’re your new best mate, or that you ‘simply must do lunch’, but don’t mean it, it will make you seem false.
 Keep it real and genuine.
 A simple thank you is more rewarding than a false overly-enthusiastic suggestion of meeting up again.

 If you’re listening: